ElenaBERNARD/IUT/README.md

 ## Contact

-For any inquiries related to this repository, please contact me.
+For any inquiries related to this repository, please contact me on github.